mcinglis/c-style/readme.md

 But, alas, we (and our editors) rarely get it right.
 There are three main problems posed by using tabs and spaces:

 - It's harder to align things using only the space bar.
 It's much easier to hit tab twice than to hold the space bar for eight characters.
 A developer on your project *will* make this mistake eventually.
 - Tabs for indentation lead to inconsistencies between opinions on line lengths.
 Someone who uses a tab width of 8 will hit 80 characters much sooner than someone who uses a tab width of 2.
-The only way to avoid this is to dictate a tab-width, which eliminates the benefit of tabs.
+The only way to avoid this is to require a tab-width, which eliminates the benefit of tabs.
 - It's easier to automatically protect against the presence of tabs in source code, than to protect against tabs used for alignment.

 Cut the complexity, and use spaces everywhere.
 You may have to adjust to someone else's indent width every now and then.
 Tough luck!